ietf-wg-asdf/SDF/sdf.md

 (for instance, {{-sdflink}}) may be all that is needed to fully enable modeling them.

-Actions may have (or lack) qualities of idempotency and side-effect safety.
+Actions may have (or lack) qualities of idempotence and side-effect safety.

 Base SDF only provides data constraint modeling and semantics for the input and output data of definitions in `sdfAction` groups.
 Again, data definitions for payloads of protocol messages, and